MousaviLaleh/Movies-ETL/README.md

 # Process Overview
 **Write an ETL function to read three data files** <br/>
-The function takes the Wikipedia JSON file, the Kaggle metadata and MovieLens csv files and creates three separate DataFrames.
-These files contain information about movie details like name, budgets, box office returns, cast and crew, reviews and ratings.<br/>
+The function takes the Wikipedia JSON file, the Kaggle metadata and MovieLens csv files and creates three separate DataFrames. <br/>

 **Extract and Transform the Wikipedia data** <br/>
 We filtered out the TV shows, consolidated the redundant data, removed the duplicates and formatted the Wikipedia data, to achieve desired form.<br/>